-E. Health Insurance Portability and Accountability Act (HIPAA) of 1996
+H. Health Insurance Portability and Accountability Act (HIPAA) of 1996

-If any of the work performed under this Contract is subject to the HIPAA, Contractor shall perform the work in compliance with all applicable provisions of HIPAA.
+All work performed under this Contract is subject to HIPAA, Contractor shall perform the work in compliance with all applicable provisions of HIPAA.
 As identified in Exhibit F, DHCS and County shall cooperate to assure mutual agreement as to those transactions between them, to which this provision applies.
 Refer to Exhibit F for additional information.